neokofg/php-compiler/README.md

 Feel free to contribute, suggest ideas, or just follow along!
 This is a fun and educational journey into the world of compilers and virtual machines 🚀

+## License

+PHP Compiler and VM are licensed under the GNU General Public License v3.0 (GPLv3).
+You are free to use, modify, and distribute this software under the same license.

+See the [LICENSE](./LICENSE) file for more details.